vetty88/Workout-Tracker/README.md

 <h1> ## Workout-Tracker </h1>

   This app allows you to record, track and chart your workouts.
-You can track cardio or resistance type workouts.
+You can track Cardio or Resistance type workouts.

   Screenshot of Project (Google Chrome):
   ![Screenshot](./Screen.PNG?raw=true)